Classification of Portable Fire Extinguishers |

 suitability according to class of fire.

-Extinguishers suitable for Class A fires should be identified by a triangle containing the letter "A." If colored, the triangle should be green.
 Extinguishers suitable for Class B fires should be identified by a square containing the letter "B." If colored, the square shall be colored red.
 Extinguishers suitable for Class C fires should be identified by a circle containing the letter "C." If colored, the circle should be colored blue.
 Extinguishers suitable for fires involving metals should be identified by a five-pointed star containing the letter "D." If colored, the star shall be colored yellow.
 Extinguishers suitable for more than one class of fire should be identified by multiple symbols placed in a horizontal sequence.
 Class A and Class B extinguishers carry a numerical rating to indicate how large a fire an experienced person can put out with the extinguisher.
 The ratings are based on reproducible physical tests conducted by Underwriters' Laboratories, Inc. Class C extinguishers have only a letter rating because there is no readily measurable quantity for Class C fires which are essentially Class A or B fires involving energized electrical equipment.
 Class D extinguishers likewise do not have a numerical rating.
 Their effectiveness is described on the faceplate.
 Class A RatingsAn extinguisher for Class A fires could have any one of the following ratings: 1-A, 2-A, 3-A, 4-A, 6-A, 10-A, 20-A, 30-A, and 40-A. A 4-A extinguisher, for example, should extinguish about twice as much fire as a 2-A extinguisher.
 Class B RatingsAn extinguisher for Class B fires could have any one of the following ratings: 1-B, 2-B, 5-B, 10-B, 20-B, 30-B, 40-B, and up to 640-B. Class C RatingsExtinguishers rated for Class C fires are tested only for electrical conductivity.
 However, no extinguisher gets a Class C rating without a Class A and/or Class B rating.
 Class D RatingsClass D extinguishers are tested on metal fires.
 The agent used depends on the metal for which the extinguisher was designed.
 Check the extinguisher faceplate for the unit's effectiveness on specific metals. |